vincode-io/Zavala/docs/_pages/help/Outliners_Defined.md

 ![](/assets/images/help/BFEA95F3-0FF6-4578-97B8-B622BB7FD68F.png)￼

 Completing items is fast and easy.
-Just swipe righton a Row as complete or unmark it if you didn’t mean to complete it.
+Just swipe right on a Row as complete or unmark it if you didn’t mean to complete it.

 * Outliner Uses
 	* Taking notes